aaugustin/django-sesame/docs/reference.rst

     Change the value of this setting if you need to invalidate all tokens.

     This setting only applies to tokens v2.
-See :ref:`Tokens security`.
+See :ref:`Tokens design`.

 .. data:: SESAME_SIGNATURE_SIZE
     :value: 10

     Size of the signature in bytes.

     This setting only applies to tokens v2.
-See :ref:`Tokens security`.
+See :ref:`Tokens design`.

 .. data:: SESAME_SALT
     :value: "sesame"

     Change the value of this setting if you need to invalidate all tokens.

     This setting only applies to tokens v1.
-See :ref:`Tokens security`.
+See :ref:`Tokens design`.

 ..
 SESAME_DIGEST was never documented and tokens v1 are superseded by tokens v2.